Jump to:

 has OK'ed it.

-- For back exercises, maintaining an extended position while lying
+- For back exercises, maintaining an extended position while

 on tummy is good.
-In the clinic we use scooter boards, various swings
+In the clinic we use scooter boards,

-(a hammock is useful, with adult supervision), and therapy balls.
-Just
+(a hammock is useful, with adult supervision), and therapy

-lying on tummy and propping up to read or color is a good way at home.
+lying on tummy and propping up to read or color is a good

-- Standing on your knees forces you to use abdominal/postural
+- Standing on your knees forces you to use

 muscles more than does standing on feet or sitting.
-Try playing a game
+Try

 of catch while "tall kneeling" (don't sit back!).
-I have had good
+I

 results with making any time

-spent playing Gameboy, X-box, or watching favorite TV show conditional
+spent playing Gameboy, X-box, or watching favorite TV show

 on standing on knees while doing it.
 Harder than it looks!

-- Mirror arm patterns: in pairs, facing each other, one person
+- Mirror arm patterns: in pairs, facing each other, one

-raises hands and moves them slowly while the other person tries to copy
+raises hands and moves them slowly while the other person

-them exactly as if they are a mirror image
+them exactly as if they are a mirror image.

-- Pouring from a pitcher or watering can (keep going or repeating
+- Pouring from a pitcher or watering can (keep going or

 for several minutes overall per session).

-- Shooting baskets with basketball or playground ball, or playing
+- Shooting baskets with basketball or playground ball, or

-- Rope turning for jumping rope
+- Rope turning for jumping rope.

-- Carrying a ball or small rock at arm's length on a wooden spoon
+- Carrying a ball or small rock at arm's length on a wooden

 - Zoom

-If motor planning this is
+If motor planning

 too

-difficult at first, attach the handles at one end to something up high
+difficult at first, attach the handles at one end to

 and have the child lay down on the floor.
-The ball will return to them
+The ball will

 via gravity anytime they don't have their arms spread apart.